Fingerprint Arduino Security Lock DIY

 • the accuracy of the fingerprint is near about 98% which is good enough to secure any system.

-The Fingerprint entryway lock, as its name infers, is an electronic entryway lock that might be introduced on any passageway in your home. and it may be a good idea in the electronic projects for ece.
+The Fingerprint security lock, as its name infers, is an electronic entryway lock that might be introduced on any passageway in your home. and it may be a good idea in the electronic projects for ece.

 It utilizes a unique mark scanner by instructing the electric entryway strike to give individual access.